elusivecodes/FrostDateTime/README.md

 #### Days In Month

-The `daysInMonth()` method returns the number of days in the current month.
+Get the number of days in the current month.

 ```javascript
 date.daysInMonth();